antonaca/implementation-planner/README.md

 ## 🔧 **What does it do?**

 This tool offers a structured way to:
-- Break down your implementation project into actionable steps
+- Break down an implementation project into actionable steps
 - Identify implementation determinants, select appropriate strategies, specify mechanisms, and document outcomes
-- Track progress and adapt plans as your project evolves
+- Track progress and adapt plans as a project evolves
 - Reuse templates for new projects or adapt from existing plans (e.g., see the [hivprep-plan](https://github.com/antonaca/hivprep-plan) repository for an applied example)

 ## 👷 **How to Use the Implementation Planner**